zzxx-husky/NaiadOnYarn/README.md

 9. `log_dir` tells the directory that the logs of worker containers, master application will be written to.
 This is optional.
 If not given, the logs will be located at what is specified in yarn configuration.

+If anything goes wrong, you may need to check the logs of application master and worker containers.
+Also check the output message of client as client will output the complete command that is sent to application master.